Credit Card: What It Is and How It Works

 Credit utilization

 This is how much of your available credit you are using.
 High utilization can make your profile look riskier.
-Learn more here: Read the utilization guide.
+Learn the concept first here: What Is a Credit Utilization Ratio?

 Most important beginner truth